sky-uk/terraform-provider-nsx/README.md

 * `insecure` - (Optional) Explicitly allow the provider to perform "insecure" SSL requests.
 If omitted, default value is `false`.
+* `nsxpassword` - (Optional) This is the password for connecting to the NSX server.
+It must be provided, but it can also be sourced from the `NSXPASSWORD` environment variable.
 * `nsxusername` - (Optional) This is the user name for connecting to the NSX server.
 It must be provided, but it can also be sourced from the `NSXUSERNAME` environment variable.